Ribelio/P2-2-RSA/README.md

 ## Testing the decryption

 To confirm that a message is being correctly decrypted you can do the following:
-1. Go to the decrypt_rsa.py class found under the 'Decrypt' folder.
+1. Go to the RSA.py class.
 2. Find message="text" at line (145) and replace it with any message.
-3. Run decrypt_rsa.py.
+3. Run RSA.py.
 This will overwrite the encrypted message, public key, and public exponent into the file "encrypted_text_info.txt" (found in the main project folder)
 4. Copy and paste this data into the decryption tab in the UI, choose "mathematical attack" and decrypt.

 **Alternatively, you can enter a text into the Encrypt tab of the GUI which will also update "encrypted_text_info.txt".
 You can then copy the output of the encryption directly from the GUI, or from the second line of the text file.
 They should be the exact same.**

 Attempting to use the Bruteforce method will inform you that the public key is too long for bruteforce decryption.
 Instead, the bruteforce can be tested as follows:
-1. Navigate to Decrypt/decrypt_rsa.py
+1. Navigate to RSA.py
 2. Comment lines 91 - 113 (encrpyt/decrypt a message - good padding)
 3. Uncomment lines 115 - 129 (encrpyt/decrypt a message - worse padding)
 4. Change the key size at line 36 from 2048 to 500